 Entry is just £2 with optional raffle tickets at £1 per strip.
 The Liberal Club itself has been a CAMRA award winning organisation for its quality ales and ciders.

 The Orpington Liberal Club premises are ideal as they have a CAMRA rated bar with real ale, the music room is separate and there is good accessibility by public transport.
 The club is close to the Orpington War Memorial and opposite Tescos.
-A small amount of parking is available on the forecourt otherwise there is the Tesco Car Park or nearby street parking.
+A small amount of parking is available on the forecourt otherwise there is the Tesco Car Park or nearby street parking in The Approach.
 Orpington Station is further up Station Road (see map).

 Email enquiries: email@example.com